MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceteardownconnection.md

 ### -param pConnection [in]

-A pointer to an connection to be torn down.
+A pointer to a connection to be torn down.

 ## -returns